 Sign up for Amazon Prime now

-Amazon Prime Day has now come to an end.
+Amazon Prime Day 2020 is now a distant memory.
 Running for a full two days over Tuesday 13 October and Wednesday 14 October, 2020, Prime Day moved from its traditional July date but it kept to its duration of two days, a precedent Amazon set with Prime Day 2019.

 There were massive discounts to be bagged across every product category Amazon stocks during Prime Day.
 The best offers sold fast!